 Daniel Chapter 11

-Daniel 11 will not be discussed in its entirety; as Daniel 11:5-34 is dealing with the past, only Daniel 11:35-45 will be discussed.
+Daniel 11 will not be discussed in its entirety as Daniel 11:5-34 is dealing with the past; only Daniel 11:35-45 will be considered.
 The struggles and the conflicts between the kings of the north and the kings of the south, with the nation of Israel right in the middle of them, lasted for centuries.
 As the kings of the south and the kings of the north

 made war on one another, Israel could tell by the scenario given them in this chapter where they were in the stream of time culminating with the “abomination that makes desolate” (Daniel 11:31) which took place in AD 70.

-“And the king shall do according to his will” (Daniel 11:36, emphasis added).
+"And the king shall do according to his will" (Daniel 11:36, emphasis added).
 Who is this king?
-Who do the all the pronouns point to?
-Is he the king of the north or the king of the south or neither?
+To whom do all the pronouns of this portion of Scripture point?
+Is he the king of the north, the king of the south, or neither?
 Have we by this time in our studies together, come across any other king?

-“And they had a king over them, which is the angel of the bottomless pit, whose name in the Hebrew tongue is Abaddon, but in the Greek tongue hath his name Apollyon” (Revelation 9:11, emphasis added).
+"And they had a king over them, which is the angel of the bottomless pit, whose name in the Hebrew tongue is Abaddon [destroyer], but in the Greek tongue hath his name Apollyon [destroyer]" (Revelation 9:11, emphasis added).

 "And in the latter time of their kingdom, when transgressors are come to the full, a king of fierce countenance, and understanding dark sentences, shall stand up" (Daniel 8:23, emphasis added).